 - you avoid the need for retesting everything later after the app is split

-- Deploying updates to Forms, Reports, Queries, and Modules is as easy are replacing the Application (Front end) file.
+- Deploying updates to Forms, Reports, Queries, and Modules is as easy done by replacing the Application (Front end) file.

 - If every user has their own copy of the front end then you avoid issues with different versions of Access being used at the same time.